Chorus/DynamicsDocs/docs/Scheduling/Utilization.md

 # Authorization Utilization

-To easily monitor how many authorized units were utilized per service per authorization, click 'Utilization' on the Insights section of Clinical area of the sitemap.
+To easily monitor how many authorized units were utilized per service per authorization, click 'Utilization' on the Insights section of Clinical area of the site menu.

 Customize the filters on the report to monitor utilizations the way your organization would like to monitor them.